thingwave/client-skeleton-java-spring/README.md

 ### How to use client skeletons?

-Fork this repo and extend the skeletons with your own application code. ([chek the best practice recommendations](https://github.com/arrowhead-f/client-skeleton-java-spring/blob/development/README.md#best-practices-to-start-with-the-skeletons))
+Fork this repo and extend the skeletons with your own application code. ([check the best practice recommendations](https://github.com/arrowhead-f/client-skeleton-java-spring/blob/development/README.md#best-practices-to-start-with-the-skeletons))

 ### Requirements